BVLC/caffe/docs/tutorial/layers.md

           slice_point: 2
         }
       }

+`slice_dim` indicates the target dimension and can assume only two values: 0 for num or 1 for channel; `slice_point` indicates indexes in the selected dimension (the number of indexes must be equal to the number of top blobs minus one).

 `axis` indicates the target axis; `slice_point` indicates indexes in the selected dimension (the number of indices must be equal to the number of top blobs minus one).